palomaMacedo/AWS/aws-studies/fundamentals/tips.md

 💡 Tip: For production use On-Demand or Reserved.
 For flexible and fault-tolerant workloads, use Spot Instances to save money! 🚀

+---

+🖼️ AMI — Amazon Machine Image
+Think of an AMI as a "template" or "snapshot" of your server.
+It's like a complete photo of an already configured system.

+📀 ISO Analogy
+As you mentioned, it's similar to an ISO — but goes further:
+Traditional ISOAMIClean operating systemOS + applications + configurationsNeed to install everything from scratchAlready ready to useUsed onceCan launch multiple instances

+📦 What does an AMI contain?

+Operating system (Linux, Windows, etc.)
+Pre-installed software (Node, Nginx, Python...)
+System configurations
+Initial data if needed

+🔄 Types of AMI

+AWS official → Amazon Linux, Ubuntu, Windows Server AWS Marketplace → ready-made AMIs from third parties (ex: WordPress, etc.)
+Custom → you create your own from a configured instance Community → created by the community, free of charge

+💡 Practical Example
+Imagine you configured a server with:

+Node.js installed
+Nginx configured
+Your application running

+You can create an AMI from that server and use it to launch 10 identical instances in seconds! 🚀